kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 I got a job at Blue Cross Blue Shield in under three weeks, that's less than the four weeks it took me to get the Chase job.
 Plus, I turned down two other job offers!

 <h2>The six things I learned</h2>
-And with that, here are the six main things I discovered while job hunting:
+Based on the required skills for the jobs I saw and my interview experiences, here are the six main things I discovered:

 <ol>
 <li class="post__list-item">